 The Iberian material shares with NMB S.O.3126 —and not with Procervulus— the moderately long, laterally compressed pedicles, as well as a protoantler morphology that includes a base bigger than the pedicle top which forks without any shaft producing the branches.
 However, the holotype of A. infans shows a coronet-like structure (Figure 3e-h) around the medial and lateral sides.
 This structure (Figure 3e-h) is conformed on its medial side by a zigzagging ridge (Figure 3e) with some sharp crests growing upwards from the upper vertices and downwards from the lower ones.
 However, no pearls are observed (Figure 3e).
 In lateral view, this structure is abraded by taphonomic modification (Figure 3g) and the protoantler base is swollen in a lower position than the medial one (Figure 3f, h), suggesting that the protoantler base could be inclined with respect to the pedicle axis, as is observed in the Iberian form as well.
 An inclined-type of insertion of the protoantler onto the pedicle is typical of dicrocerines (Azanza et al. 2011).
-Despite the presence of a few aligned pearls in the Costablanca specimen IPS14572 (Figure 2a-b), a clear difference between the Iberian form and the holotype of A. infans is the absence of the zig-zag coronet-like structure.
-Consequently, Azanza and Menéndez (1989-90) referred the Costablanca material to Acteocemas aff. infans, and we keep here this denomination for the Iberian form following a circumspect attitude.
+Despite the presence of a few aligned pearls in the Costablanca specimen IPS14572 (Figure 2a-b), which are perhaps indicative of a partially developed proto-coronet, a clear difference between the Iberian form and the holotype of A. infans is the absence of the medial zig-zag ridge.
+Consequently, Azanza and Menéndez (1989/90) referred the Costablanca material to Acteocemas aff. infans, and we keep here this denomination for the Iberian form following a circumspect attitude.

-The French site of Chilleurs-aux-Bois has provided another protoantler specimen (NMB S.O.3895, figure 3i-l) —not published in Stehlin (1939)— which is abraded and perhaps also gnawed.
+The French site of Chilleurs-aux-Bois has provided another protoantler specimen (NMB S.O.3895, Figure 3i-l) —not published in Stehlin (1939)— which is abraded and perhaps also gnawed.
 The tips of the branches are not preserved.
 Both the size and the main features of the holotype described previously match this specimen.
 The largest branch (in anterior position assuming the same orientation as in the holotype) is oriented upright and curves slightly inwards.
 At the anterior side, its medial edge is abrupt and the lateral one shows a ridge at the basis (Figure 3i), with a flat surface between them (Figure 3j) —that may correspond to the anterior channel in the holotype—.
 The posterior branch is the smallest among all the specimens and points straight at 45º from the basal plane, as in the Iberian form.
 Also, as in the Iberian form, the posterior side is acute.
 The basal surface is concave and rough, indicating that the specimen is most probably a cast protoantler, and its outline is elliptical according to a medio-laterally compressed cross-section of the pedicle.
-The casting is apparently produced just below the fork, contrary to procervulines that have it produced more basally (see Heckerberg 2017 figure 2; Rössner et al. 2021 figures 3, 5a-b, 5g-I, 6b) —indicating that a shaft gives access to the branches—.
+The casting is apparently produced just below the fork, contrary to procervulines that have it produced more basally (see Heckerberg 2017 fig. 2; Rössner et al. 2021 figs. 3, 5a-b, 5g-I, 6b) —indicating that a shaft gives access to the branches—.
 Also, in Procervulus, the outline of the basal surface is more rounded according to a more circular cross-section of the pedicle.
 There is no coronet-like structure but the antler base is slightly swollen compared to the area where the casting has been produced (i.e., the periphery is bigger than the outline of the cast surface in frontal view, Figure 3j), contrary to that observed in Procervulus.
 Although no zig-zag coronet-like structure is developed, this specimen is here ascribed to Acteocemas infans, and shows greater resemblance with the Iberian form.